Unified Student Services » Unified Student Services

 It is the policy of the Brockton Public Schools to promote and maintain an educational environment that is free from harassment.
 Harassment is against the law and will not be tolerated in the Brockton Public Schools.
 Harassment is defined as repeated unwanted or unwelcome verbalisms or behaviors with overtones related to a person's race, color, sex, religion, national origin, disability or sexual orientation.

-The Brockton School Committee has designated Dr. James LaBillois Assistant Superintendent for Student Support Services, as the school system's equity officer for students, vested with the authority and responsibility of processing all complaints of harassment and discrimination.
+The Brockton School Committee has designated Dr. James LaBillois Assistant Superintendent for Unified Student Services, as the school system's equity officer for students, vested with the authority and responsibility of processing all complaints of harassment and discrimination.

 Any student who feels that he or she has been harassed or discriminated against because of his or her race, color, sex, religion or national origin should contact Dr. James LaBillois, whose office is located in the Crosby Administration Building at 43 Crescent Street, Brockton, MA 02301-4311, (508) 894-4341.